aidenfoxx/MonKey-OS/README.md

 # MonKey OS

 This is a port of DrUm78's custom FunKey OS for Anbernic RG35XX devices.
 For instructions on how to build firmware, follow those found in the [original repository](https://github.com/DrUm78/FunKey-OS).

-The OS is binary compatible with binaries built for the original FunKey firmware.